hugonin/travel-planner-app/README.md

-# Weather Journal App
+# Travel Planner  App

-> Weather-Journal App is an asynchronous web app that uses Web API and user data to dynamically update the UI in a Weather Journal application
+> Travel Planner App is an asynchronous web app that obtains a desired trip location & date from the user, and displays weather and an image of the location using information obtained from external APIs

 ## Table of contents